Go Back Up

 Quality of Goods

 Assesses the percentage of goods received that meet quality standards.
-This metric helps identify issues with supplier quality and drives improvements through feedback and collaboration.
+This metric helps to identify issues with supplier quality and drives improvements through feedback and collaboration.

 Quality of Goods = (Total Received GoodsAccepted Goods)×100